opinsys/puavo-ticket/README.md

 ### Acceptance tests

-The test are written using [Nightwatch.js](http://nightwatchjs.org/) which uses Selenium as under the hood.
+The test are written using the [wd](https://github.com/admc/wd) module and Selenium WebDriver.
 The Ansible rules will configure upstart scripts for Selenium and Xvbf X server for you.

 To run the tests type

-    node_modules/.bin/nightwatch

-If you need debugger use

-    node debug node_modules/.bin/nightwatch

-The tests them shelf are in `test/nightwatch/tests/`.
-Any file placed there will be automatically picked by Nightwatch as a test case.
+    make test-acceptance

 If you want to debug the tests in a local browser you must run the Selenium server on your local machine and forward it to the puavo-ticket development